 Ready to get started adding visually stunning charts in your PHP apps?
 FusionCharts provides a simple and easy way to add powerful interactive data charts using our PHP SDK.

 FusionCharts offers a number of useful features that allow you to quickly and easily add beautiful charts to your PHP apps.

 Many PHP charting solutions out there only produce image-based charts/static images of charts, which means you cannot interact with them.
-But FusionCharts, on the other hand, offers several interactive options to create stunning and easy to visualize charts.
+FusionCharts, on the other hand, offers several interactive options for creating stunning and easy to visualize charts.
 For example, you can show and hide data series in column charts, see more data points with scroll charts, create drag-able charts, and much more.

 FusionCharts offers multiple ways to add charts to your PHP apps.
 You can insert charts by using the JSON or XML URL.
-Or you can also add charts by fetching data from a database.
+You can also add charts by fetching data from a database.

 With the PHP Module for FusionCharts, you can choose from more than 150 charts for your web applications, be it a line, pie, doughnut, Gantt, Pareto, bar, column, or any other chart of your choice.
 In addition, you can make your reports more insightful using by choosing from over 2000 maps.

-You can configure your charts the way you want with FusionCharts as it provides complete control over chart configurations by giving full access to FusionCharts objects.
+You can configure your charts the way you want with FusionCharts.
+It provides complete control over chart configurations by giving you full access to FusionCharts objects.

 One of the best things about FusionCharts is that it doesn’t involve any learning curve.
 With its extensive and easy-to-understand documentation, you can literally create your first chart in no more than 15 minutes.
 This is a huge benefit as you don’t have to spend time learning the software.